tigerfarm/arduino/Altair101/hardware/README.md

 Front panel toggle input test board:
 + 6 input buttons for 6 data bits.
 + 6 diodes to control current flow.
-+ Nano, using 3 pins.
-Use a chip or board to Expand Digital Inputs.
++ Nano, using 4 pins.
-+ A 74HC595 Shift Register.
++ A 74HC595 Shift Register to Expand Digital Inputs.
 + Serial monitor log output.
 + To do: 2 input On/Off/On momentary toggles for to control 4 data bit settings.
 + To do: Test with a PCF8574 board